What can you do with a chemical engineering degree?

 Working on large projects as part of a team will also be part of a course, and laboratory research in areas such as catalysis and unit operations can also feature.
 Degree programmes can often feature a sandwich year in industry, where students can experience a paid entry level position in the field, and also establishing a professional network to utilise upon graduation.

 In many courses, undergraduate and graduate master’s degrees will be similar for the first two years, before the graduate course diverges into more specialist study.
-Graduate courses will be a chance for a student to focus on an area of excellence, and can be combined with other areas of expertise, for instance nuclear engineering.
+Graduate courses will be a chance for a student to focus on an area and can be combined with other areas of expertise, for instance nuclear engineering.

 What should I study to do a chemical engineering degree?